shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Try virtual trading

-The ups and downs of market always attracted you.
+The ups and downs of the market always attracted you.
 It all feels magical to you.

-When you trade without knowledge, it's gambling.so first learn the basics of trading and then start trading with demo acocunt (virtual currency)
+When you trade without knowledge, it's gambling.so first learn the basics of trading and then start trading with demo account (virtual currency)

 remember, DO NOT INVEST REALY MONEY UNTIL YOU KNOW WHAT YOU ARE DOING